 Then you can use Gemini to easily find duplicate files and folders on your hard drive, so you can delete them and save precious storage space.

-To backup everything you need in a secure location you can use Get Backup Pro.
-It’s a good idea to create a bootable clone, so if anything goes wrong you can go back to where you started easily.
+Now, for the backup itself use Get Backup Pro.
+It’s more powerful than Apple’s own Time Machine.
+It’s also a good idea to create a bootable clone, so if anything goes wrong you can go back to where you started easily.
 Also, a cloned drive makes copying files back to your newly-updated system very easy.
+And move your images and documents into the cloud or to an external drive, just to be on the safe side.

-As well as backing up your Mac, you should also take screenshots of settings in any apps you’ve customised so that you can set them up again quickly later.
+As well as backing up your Mac, you should also take screenshots of settings in any apps you’ve customized so that you can set them up again quickly later.
 And make sure you have a record of licence codes for apps and passwords for websites.
-The idea is to plan ahead to make it as easy as possible to get started again after the install.

 Make sure you backup your Mac to keep your important files, before taking next step, that erase your Mac’s Startup drive.

-When the macOS Utilities screen appears, follow steps:
+When the macOS Utilities screen appears, follow these steps:

 When your Mac has restarted, you’ll need to follow the process of setting it up as if it was a brand new Mac.
 So, you’ll need to connect to your wifi router and type in the password.
 Then you’ll need to type in the details for your iCloud account.
 Then you’ll have to set up a new admin user account.